+Looking for bath panel ideas and inspiration?
 A bath panel that's unique to your bathroom can transform a plain room into a bespoke space.
 Revamping a plain white tub with a bright bath panel is easy to do and a quick way to refresh a tired-looking scheme, injecting pattern and colour.
-Here, we take you through the steps of this easy DIY task so that your new bathroom can get a brand new look (almost) instantly.
+Here, we take you through the steps of this easy DIY hack so that your new bathroom can get a brand new look (almost) instantly.

 You will need:

 - A splashback panel (opens in new tab) (2mm smaller all round than the MDF panel, below)